 International tax is an issue that preoccupies the tax authorities and multinationals operating in Zambia.
 However, there is not much intense public scrutiny or interest that could have an influence on BEPS recommendations.

 The Zambian government is under intense pressure to raise revenue to plug the fiscal deficit experienced in the recent past.
 On account of this, there will always be a challenge to keep marginal tax rates low, which is not consistent with a competitive tax code.
 Furthermore, because of the fiscal pressure, there is a constant review of legislation that may not create predictability and certainty, which is an incentive for tax avoidance.

-The current provisions of the Zambian Income Tax Act have dealt with hybrid instruments and the BEPS process that has been implemented through the Transfer Pricing Regulations of 2018.
+The current provisions of the Zambian Income Tax Act have dealt with hybrid instruments and the BEPS process, which has been implemented through the Transfer Pricing Regulations of 2000 as amended in 2018, 2020 and 2022.
 In this regard, the recommended changes will not have any significant impact on how the authority deals with hybrid instruments.

 Zambia has a territorial tax regime, and interest deductibility restrictions are tailored to this regime.